evanklem/ARIA-Basic-Site/README.md

 Live Site: https://evanklem.github.io/ARIA-Basic-Site/

 This repository contains the source code for a multi-page, accessibility-focused website built from the ground up using HTML, CSS, and JavaScript.
 Developed as part of a web design course, this project demonstrates my ability to create visually appealing, interactive, and inclusive web experiences.
-This website adheres to ARIA standards.
+This website adheres to ARIA standards and can accomodate various screen sizes.

 Key Learnings & Takeaways